Writing a Negative Review and Dealing with the Fallout

-For me one of the hardest things as book reviewer is tackling the negative parts of a review.
+For me, one of the hardest things as a book reviewer is tackling the negative parts of a review.
 So I thought I’d share my tips on writing one and handling any negative feedback that might result.

 Scenario: You’ve accepted a book in a genre you like because the synopsis appealed to you.
 You begin reading but find many of the aspects of the book do not work for you as a reader but the storyline is enjoyable enough that you keep reading.

 You’ve finished the book and now find yourself nervous because you have to relay this information in your review.
 If you are like me you are sensitive that this is the author’s baby but feel equally responsible to give an honest review to your followers.

 When speaking to authors regarding negative feedback, all agree that not everyone will love their book.
 However, they appreciate when a reviewer states a dislike and then explains the reasons why.

 This is a very fair request and the reasoning is two-fold.